ModelingSimulation/TeachingWriting2020/schedule.md

 ### Materials

 ### Assignments due
-* Provide feedback on your editing partners' reports.
-For each of your 2 partners, fill out editing rubric (or provide comments in a similar format), and send it to your partners and to mch328+homework.
+* Provide feedback on your partners' reports.
+For each of your 2 partners, fill out your editing rubric (or provide comments of a similar nature), and send it to your partner and to mch328+homework.

 ## April 22nd

+### Materials

 ### Assignments due
 * Draft 2 of research report